Tran-Cao-Nguyen/IOT-ASSIGNMENT/README.md

-# Project Name

 # IoT Health Scale Project

 ## Overview
 This IoT project leverages an electronic health scale to collect and analyze body metrics such as weight, body fat percentage, muscle mass, and BMI (Body Mass Index).
 The system integrates the health scale with a backend server and a mobile front end to provide real-time data tracking, storage, and visualization of health metrics.
-The data is transmitted via IoT protocols (e.g., MQTT or HTTP) to a cloud-based server for processing and storage, enabling users to monitor their health trends through a Flutter-based mobile application.
+The data is transmitted via IoT protocols MQTT to a cloud-based server for processing and storage, enabling users to monitor their health trends through a Flutter-based mobile application.

 The project aims to deliver a seamless user experience for health-conscious individuals, offering insights into their body metrics and personalized health recommendations based on the collected data.